ULTRA RELAY TEAM SIGN UP

 Step 5: Going Farther!

-The Relay Runner with the largest net donation dollars by September 30th, 2019 will receive our love & admiration, and two (2) tickets to the Erase MS Gala (http://www.erasems.org) in Los Angeles, CA scheduled for May 2020, along with one nights hotel stay.
+The Relay Runner with the largest net donation dollars by September 30th will receive our love & admiration, and two (2) tickets to the Erase MS Gala (http://www.erasems.org) in Los Angeles, CA scheduled for May of the following year, along with one nights hotel stay.
 Each Gala ticket is valued at $1,000 and the event features many LA celebrities interested in ending MS NOW!

-Each Relay Runner achieving $20,000 in net donation dollars raised for MS Run the US, Inc. by September 30, 2019 will receive reimbursement for their travels within the continental U.S. to their Relay segment, as well as a running prize pack.
+Each Relay Runner achieving $20,000 in net donation dollars raised for MS Run the US, Inc. by September 30th will receive reimbursement for their travels within the continental U.S. to their Relay segment.
 Receipts must be provided for reimbursement.

-Each Relay Runner achieving $30,000 in net donation dollars raised for MS Run the US, Inc. by July 15th, 2019 will be flown to New York for the finish line ceremony on August 11th, 2019.
+Each Relay Runner achieving $30,000 in net donation dollars raised for MS Run the US, Inc. by July 15th will be flown to New York for the finish line ceremony on in August.
 All travel expenses within the continental U.S. reimbursed.

 Additional Details: Relay Runners are allowed and encouraged to invite others to run voluntarily with them along their segment.
 Restrictions may apply as some areas of the route may limit the number of runners that can safely join.
 It will be understood by all volunteer runners joining the Relay Runner after agreeing to a Risk Liability Waiver that they aid themselves and are not reliant on the MS Run the US, Inc. mobile RV vehicle for safety, accommodations, or aid.